28 Orienting Your Intern: Office Basics, Your Policies and Procedures, and Parking and Transportation

 - Intern’s role within the group

-- Schedule of staff meetings and is the intern expected to attend
+- Schedule of staff meetings and whether or not the intern is expected to attend

 - What is expected of the intern in the day to day work